brugr9/LetsTalk/README.md

-# WeAreTheRobots
+# We Are The Robots
-playground for speech synthesizing
+Speech synthesizing fun.
+We use [espeak](http://espeak.sourceforge.net/).